Progen-Dev/Progen/README.md

  <h1>Progen</h1>
  <strong>Multi purpose discord bot with webinterface, music, administration, tools, games and more!</strong>
  <br>
-Progen is a feature rich discord bot with advanced functionality.
-It features a web interface, the [PWI (Progen Web Interface)](https://pwi.progen-bot.de), to manage the bot and moderate your server.

-For more information read our [WIKI](https://github.com/Progen-Dev/Progen/wiki) and see our [website](https://progen-bot.de).

  <a href="https://top.gg/bot/495293590503817237" >
   <img src="https://top.gg/api/widget/495293590503817237.svg" alt="Progen" />
 </a>